apache/pekko/docs/src/main/paradox/typed/logging.md

 pekko.loglevel = "DEBUG"
 ```

-To turn off all Akka internal logging (not recommended) you can configure the log levels to be
+To turn off all Pekko internal logging (not recommended) you can configure the log levels to be
 `OFF` like this.

 ```